Join a Trip of a Lifetime

 Day 1 (January 19)

-In the wee hours of January 19th, we will depart up the Rio Negro.
+In the wee hours of January 19th, we will depart on the boat up the Rio Negro.

 We will likely take us out on a morning excursion for bird watching and fishing and snorkeling.
 We will also visit the small riverside town of Novo Airao.
 There is a great sustainable development project based there and operated by very good friends.
 We’ll see their accomplishments of establishing this foundation that has been educating and empowering the next generation of Amazonians to improve their quality of life while maximizing value of preserving the environment.
 Also in Novo Airao there is a small population of pink river dolphins that has become habituated to people.
 We will be able to interact with them for a very unique and memorable experience.